Buydown: A Way To Reduce Interest Rates

 Mortgage buydowns enable buyers to lower their monthly mortgage payments either permanently or in the first few years of their loan.
 By paying discount points at closing, buyers can reduce their interest rates slightly, which can lead to long-term savings.

-However, buydowns are not appropriate for all buyers.
-If you’re interested in buying down your mortgage, you should calculate your breakeven point to ensure the amount of time it takes to recover the money spent on points is worth the upfront investment.
+However, buying down interest rates isn’t a good fit for all home buyers.
+If you’re interested in this strategy, you should calculate your breakeven point to ensure the amount of time it takes to recover the money spent on points is worth the upfront investment.

 Kevin Graham